INIT-REF/ASM_Euler/README.md

 ### 024
 I used the an implementation of the [Lehmer code](https://en.wikipedia.org/wiki/Lehmer_code) to solve this.
 It has the advantage that you can directly compute the Nth permutation without needing to build the ones in between.
 The `updatestring` function shifts all digits from the current index one step to the left, so that the remaining digits form a "shorter" array where the already selected digits are missing.

+### 025
+Again using an array to represent the big integers, similar to problems 016 and 020.